okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 {% img blog/cryptocurrency/list-screenshot.png alt:"List Screenshot" %}

-If you go modify the `shoppingList` array in the Javascript console, you'll notice the same behavior as before: Vue will re-render the shopping list for you automatically.
+If you go modify the `shoppingList` array in the JavaScript console, you'll notice the same behavior as before: Vue will re-render the shopping list for you automatically.